Julian Krinsky: Biography

 Originally from Johannesburg, Krinsky immigrated to the United States in 1977 and is a resident of Philadelphia, Pennsylvania.
 Krinsky was active on tour in the 1960s and 1970s.

-A Jewish athlete, Krinsky won two medals for South Africa at the 1969 Maccabiah Games in Tel Aviv, Israel, including a bronze for singles, where he lost to American Allen Fox in the semi-finals, and a silver medal in doubles.
+A Jewish athlete, Krinsky won two medals for South Africa in tennis at the 1969 Maccabiah Games in Tel Aviv, Israel, including a bronze for singles, where he lost to American Allen Fox in the semi-finals, and a silver medal in doubles.
 He featured in the singles main draws of the 1969 Wimbledon Championships and 1970 French Open.
 He won a bronze medal in doubles at the 1973 Maccabiah Games.

 He won a silver medal for the United States in squash in the 1981 Maccabiah Games.

 He previously ran the Julian Krinsky Camps and Programs.